DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See Appendix [HTTP Status Code](#http-status-code) to the list of all the HTTP status codes possibly returned by the API.
+See the Attachment [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

-## Modify the date of Recurrence
+## Modify Recurrence day

-To change the day of recurrence, just make a Put as shown.
+To modify the recurrence day, simply make a Put as the example.

-<aside class="notice"><strong>Rule:</strong> If the new day is informed after the present day, we will update the day of recurrence in effect at the next recurrence.
-Ex .: Today is 5, and the next day recurrence is 25/05.
-When I upgrade to 10th, the date of the next recurrence will be day 10 / 05.
-If the new day is informed before the present day, we will update the day of recurrence, but this is not be implemented until the next recurrence is successfully be executed.
-Ex .: Today is 5, and the next day recurrence is 25/05.
-When I upgrade to day 3, the date of the next recurrence remain day 25/05, and after it is executed, the next one is scheduled for 03/06.
-If the new day is informed before the actual day, but the next recurrence is in another month, we will update the day of recurrence in effect at the next recurrence.
-Ex .: Today is 5, and the next day recurrence is 25/09.
-When I upgrade to day 3, the date of the next recurrence will be 03/09.</aside>
+<aside class="notice"><strong>Rule:</strong> If the new informed day is after the current day, we will update the recurrence day with effect on the next recurrence Ex.: Today is day 5 and the next recurrence is on 05/25.
+When I upgrade to day 10, the next recurrence date will be 05/10.
+If the new reported day is before the current day, we will update the recurrence day, but this will only take effect after the next recurrence is successfully performed.
+Ex.: Today is day 5 and the next recurrence is on 05/25.
+When I upgrade to day 3, the date of the next recurrence will remain on 05/25, and after it runs, the next date will be scheduled for 06/03.
+If the new reported day is before the current day, but the next recurrence is in another month, we will update the recurrence day with effect on the next recurrence.
+Ex.: Today is day 5, and the next recurrence is 09/25.
+When I upgrade to day 3, the next recurrence date will be 09/03</aside>

 ### Request